 Well, this is a fair question honestly.
 Sometimes we just don’t have it in us to pick up a notebook and pen.
-Luckily there are other ways to continue the chain that don’t follow the traditional route of studying.
+Luckily there are other ways to continue the chain that doesn’t follow the traditional route of studying.
 As mentioned earlier, language is a multi-faceted form of communication so it should be considered as such.
-Now, the word ‘study’ doesn’t always have to mean book and paper it can be as simple speaking for a few minutes a day or listening to some music in your target language.
+Now, the word ‘study’ doesn’t always have to mean book and paper it can be as simple as speaking for a few minutes a day or listening to some music in your target language.

 Blabber About Different Things – If you haven’t heard about the blabbering technique in this series, now’s your chance to give it a quick look up.
 The idea behind this chain method is to keep the conversation going throughout the progression of the chain.
 Each day you should be motivated to keep the conversation alive.